edgarroman/zappa-django-guide/docs/walk_domain.md

 This will let you configure caching timeouts for multiple paths.
 So if you have a fairly static landing page, the cache timeout could be days or weeks; while the user account page may have cache of seconds or minutes.
 Advanced caching could include query parameters and/or cookies.

-Thus the control of the caching behavoir is vastly increased, so is the complexity of managing the CloudFront distribution.
+Thus the control of the caching behavior is vastly increased, so is the complexity of managing the CloudFront distribution.
 In some cases, the additional complexity is necessary or even required.

 ### Create a CloudFront Distribution